wovosoft/laravel-permissions/README.md

 ```

 4. The package adds the routes automatically prefixed by `backend`, so your other routes should't be prefixed by `backend`.
 But you can change it in `config/laravel-permissions.php` config file.
-To check the registered routes, run in your terminal from project root,
+To check the registered routes, run in your terminal from project the root,

 ```bash
 php artisan route:list